openlab-at-city-tech/openlab/wp-content/plugins/download-manager/readme.txt

 = 2.3.3 =
 * added search functionality in admin
 * added individual icon support
-* added new short-code for all download using datatable.js, with sorting and searhing option
+* added new short-code for all download using datatable.js, with sorting and searching option

 = 2.3.2 =
 * Fixed a minor issue with uploader